 Manga kissa can be found in most cities across Japan.
 Many are located in side streets close to train stations.
 Big cities such as Tokyo and Osaka have a large number of such establishments.
 However, without Japanese reading skills it can be difficult to identify a manga kissa as many do not have English signs and they are not usually located at street level, but on a higher floor in a multi-storey building.

-Manga kissa charge by time.
-Regular plans start from 30 minutes and costs about 100 to 300 yen.
-Additional time is charged at a rate of about 10-15 minutes for 100 yen.
-Longer plans are commonly available: typically three hours for 700-1000 yen, or five to eight hours for 1500-2500 yen, with additional time charged at the regular rate.
-Note that prices tend to be a little higher during the weekends.
+The cost of staying at a manga kissa depends on the time spent there.
+Typically, 30 minutes cost around 100 to 300 yen, and additional time is charged at a rate of about 100 yen per 10-15 minutes.
+Longer plans are commonly available: typically three hours for 700-1000 yen, or five to eight hours for 1500-2500 yen.
+Note that prices can be a little higher on weekends.

-There are two types of seats at a manga kissa: open and private booth.
-Open seats are the typical office chairs and computer desks.
-Private booths are narrow partitioned cubicles with just enough space for a desk and either an office chair, reclining chair, flatbed chair or futon.
+There are usually two types of seats available at manga kissa: open seats and private booths.
+Open seats are office chairs at a computer desk, while private booths are narrow partitioned cubicles with just enough space for a desk and either an office chair, reclining chair, flatbed chair or futon.
 Some manga kissa also offer wider private booths that can accommodate two people or even larger family rooms; these tend to be comparatively more expensive.

 Other facilities typically available at a manga kissa, in addition to an extensive manga (comic) collection, include free Wi-Fi, unlimited soft drinks, paid showers (amenities sold separately), television, movies, console games, dedicated online gaming computers, printers, CDs and DVDs, and vending machines.
 Note that some of these extras require an additional fee.
 Manga kissa also commonly provide blankets, indoor slippers, web cameras, and phone and handheld game chargers for free.
 Snacks and food may also be sold at the front desk.